Faction: All Factions

 Some shop terminals do not show externally what they stock and you won't know what they are selling until you use them.
 Some have different icons floating above, a cross means medical supplies, a figurine means clothes, a large gun means weapons and ammo, etc. You are likely to learn quickly what each icon represents.

 Some terminals change stock, so you can't always expect the same items to be for sale.
-Although, if you know a terminal rotates stock, the approximate time for rotation is about 15 minutes.
+Although, if you know a terminal rotates stock, the approximate time for rotation is about 15-30 minutes.
+If the shop is empty, it takes 3 minutes.

 NPC shops provide items which rotate completely.
 This means that if the NPC sells weapons and ammo, when the stock rotates he is likely to have a different set of weapons (ammo usually doesn't change).
 The same happens with NPC's that sell medical supplies, implants, clothing, etc.